dmiller12/libhaptic_wrist/README.md

 Zero position is set when haptic wrist is powered up, not when process started.
 Make sure it is close to its zero position (within 1 motor revolution).

-If present, reads config files from ~/.config/haptic_wrist .
-Otherwise reads from /etc/haptic_wrist.
+If present, reads config files from `~/.config/haptic_wrist`.
+Otherwise reads from `/etc/haptic_wrist`.
-Overwride the config dir location with env variable HAPTIC_WRIST_CONFIG_DIR
+Overwrite the config dir location with env variable HAPTIC_WRIST_CONFIG_DIR